Yijin-Zeng/Build-a-LLM-From-Scratch/README.md

 ﻿# Build a LLM From Scratch

 A PyTorch implementation of GPT-2 trained from scratch.
-This is a fun project where I built and trained the model step by step, writing each component by hand rather than using a pre-built library.
+This is a project where I built and trained the model from scratch based on PyTorch

-## What's in here
+## Components

 - **`scr/attentionLayers.py`** — Multi-head masked self-attention
 - **`scr/gptmodel.py`** — The full GPT model: token/position embeddings, transformer blocks, layer norm, GELU activation, and a linear output head